rashiSh8303/Data-analysis-Dashboard/README.md

 8. How do sales vary across different months?
 9. Which state contributes the most and least to total sales?
 10. How do sales vary across different sub-categories using the slicer?
+## Steps
+<> Data collection : Gathered data from a reliable website to ensure comprehensive coverage of sales information.
+<> Data Loading and cleaning : Imported the collected data into MS Excel.
+<> Cleaned the data by : Removing unnecessary columns and duplicates.
+                         Handling missing values.
+<> Data Analysis : Utilized pivot tables to perform detailed analysis.